Skip to content

 Functional analysis

-The output of the differential expression analysis is a list of significant differentially expressed genes (DEGs).
-To uncover the underlying biological mechanisms, various downstream analyses can be performed, such as functional enrichment analysis (identify overrepresented biological processes, molecular functions, or cellular components) and network analysis (group genes based on similar expression patterns and identify novel pathways or interactions).
-To facilitate interpretation of the resulting gene lists, a range of freely available web- and R-based tools can be employed.
+The output of the differential expression analysis is a list of significant DE genes.
+To uncover the underlying biological mechanisms, various downstream analyses can be performed, such as functional enrichment analysis (identify overrepresented biological processes, molecular functions, cellular components or pathways), and network analysis (group genes based on similar expression patterns to identify novel interactions).
+To facilitate the interpretation of the resulting list of DE genes, a range of freely available web- and R-based tools can be employed.

 #### Enrichment analysis (ORA) ####